Total Giving as of April 2017

 Investing in Our Community

-In 2016, VHCSF awarded 13 grants totaling $55,610 to the eight schools in the Vestavia Hills system and to the Vestavia Hills Board of Education.
-2015-2016 grants were awarded in February of 2016. ts.
+In 2017, VHCSF awarded 13 grants totaling $58,851 to the eight schools in the Vestavia Hills system and to the Vestavia Hills Board of Education.

 The Foundation’s endowment is funded by contributions from parents, grandparents, and other community-minded residents and companies who want to ensure Vestavia schools have access to funds for educational enhancements.
 The Foundation is able to provide a perpetual source of funding for schools that is not federal or state controlled and can never be prorated in times of financial hardship.